Add to MyChemicals Print Friendly Page

 Excerpt from ERG Guide 126 [Gases - Compressed or Liquefied (Including Refrigerant Gases)]:

-Vapors may cause dizziness or asphyxiation without warning.
+Vapors may cause dizziness or asphyxiation without warning, especially when in closed or confined areas.
 Vapors from liquefied gas are initially heavier than air and spread along ground.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
 Fire may produce irritating, corrosive and/or toxic gases.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile